ExchangeUnion/docs/XU-TechnicalPaper.md

 - This is more a program of each individual exchange

 *By default, each XU node opens a XUC payment channel in order to be able to pay for orderbook relays and other services and also vice-versa receive XUC payments for these services.*

-`
-[TODO]
-Also, we could use the XUC payment channel as some sort of emergency fallback if other channel’s volume is not sufficient.
-`

 3.10.
 Business Model: XUC
 -------------------------